rsdoiel/picking-up-nodestack/lesson-01.md

 ### Perspective

 What you just wrote can handle about 600-800 concurrent requests (at least on my Macbook Pro).
-That is comparable with what www.usc.edu can handle for the home page.
-Our campus web server is made up of two large Solaris boxes run behind a high performance hardware load balancer.
-So why is that?
-We're using a different model to process http requests.
+That is comparable with what [www.usc.edu](http://www.usc.edu) can handle for home page requests.
+USC's campus web server (2013) is made up of two large Solaris boxes run behind a high performance hardware load balancer.
+It is typical of current (2013) enterprise web server configurations.
+So why is Node able to do this?
+Node takes a very different approach than Apache-

-1. We're only doing what is needed and nothing more (Apache, does much, much more)
+1. Node only does what our script asks it to do (Apache, does much, much more)
-2. We're only running one process not one process per browser request
+2. Node only runs one process not one process per browser request
-3. We're reading all our content from memory (fast) one time versus reading from disc (slow) for each request
+3. Our example is reading all our content requests from memory (fast) instead of reading from disc (slow)

 Look at the lines between "http.createServer" and "listen".
-This is where we implement what Apache does internally.
+This is roughly analogous to Apache's processing pipeline.
+That is how Apache supports feature rich modules like PHP.
+Node http module doesn't provide this.
+Node's http module requires your to define how your requests will be handled to be useful.
+Apache gives you some helpful default behavior.

+This isn't as bad as it sounds.
 In practice we don't have to do all this heavy lifting (e.g. set headers, etc).
-We can use a Node module called express which will let us define "routes" that will call a function that sends back an appropriate response.
+Node has a module called *express* which makes building web services very straight forward by providing support for *routes*.

 ## Routes

+	A *route* defines a relationship between a URL and how to process it.

 Let's take a step back to the web browser a moment.
 Web browser interaction is centered around events and callback.
 I've seen this pattern in the jQuery scripts-